-Co-founder of the space Bel Ami in Los Angeles (2017-Present), Naoki openly talks about the relationships and the infrastructures that resulted through and out of this experience, and the impact that this has had on his artistic career.
+Brian Paul interviews L.A.-based artist Naoki Sutter Shudo about the processes behind his practice.
+With his work encompassing sculpture, photography, and installation, Naoki describes how these formats come together, and how he further conceives his exhibitions.
+He talks about his admiration for Bataille’s writing, and for the philosopher and founder of the Mingei Movement: Soetsu Yanagi.
+As a co-founder of the space Bel Ami, in Los Angeles (2017-present), Naoki also talks about the relationships and the infrastructures that resulted through and out of this experience, and about the impact that this has had on his artistic career.
 He highlights the importance of friendships and implies the necessity of a support structure for any young artist working internationally.

 BP: Your photographs are often complemented by objects on their periphery, sometimes balanced on their colorful frames.
 What kinds of contradictions are present in the photographic side of your practice?